is part of the Global Exhibitions Division of Informa PLC

 In this session, you will:

-Shawn Kanungo is a strategist and keynote speaker.
-Over the past decade with Deloitte, he has been recognized nationally and globally for his work in the innovation space.
-Shawn works with corporate executives to better understand and plan for the opportunities and threats associated with disruptive innovation.
-He is on the ground floor helping private and public sector organizations adopt new technologies and business models for the digital age.
+Shawn Kanungo is a strategist and keynote speaker who operates at the intersection of creativity, business and technology.
+He has been recognized nationally and globally for his work in the innovation space after 12 years working at Deloitte.
+Shawn’s mandate at the firm was to help corporate executives to better understand and plan for the opportunities and threats associated with disruptive innovation.

 Wednesday, March 21 • 11:00am–12:00pm • Early Bird $35/Regular $45 • ROOM 109